nkz-soft/microservice-template/README.md

 [protobuf-net](https://github.com/protobuf-net/protobuf-net): protobuf-net is a contract based serializer for .NET code, that happens to write data in the "protocol buffers" serialization format engineered by Google.

 [hotchocolate](https://github.com/ChilliCream/hotchocolate): A GraphQL server to create GraphQL endpoints and merge schemas.

+[MassTransit](https://github.com/MassTransit/MassTransit): MassTransit is a free, open-source distributed application framework for .NET.

+[FluentResults](https://github.com/altmann/FluentResults): FluentResults is a lightweight .NET library developed to solve a common problem.
+It returns an object indicating success or failure of an operation instead of throwing/using exceptions.